IsmailMoudden/Intro-To-ML-SP500-Prediction/README.md

 - Hyperparameter optimization
 - More sophisticated models like Gradient Boosting or Neural Networks

-## About the S&P 500

-For information about what the S&P 500 is and how to interpret predictions, see [`Learning_Resources/About_S&P500.markdown`](Learning_Resources/About_S&P500.markdown).
+## Looking for Better Models?

+If you're interested in seeing more sophisticated prediction models built on these concepts, feel free to contact me at: ismail.moudden1@gmail.com .

 ## Coming Soon

 Additional models and implementations are currently in development and will be added to this repository in the near future.
 Stay tuned for enhancements!

-## Looking for Better Models?

-If you're interested in seeing more sophisticated prediction models built on these concepts, feel free to contact me at: ismail.moudden1@gmail.com .